 ‘Lines Composed in the Adirondack Mountains’ and Other Poetry by Reid McGrath The Society April 30, 2015 Beauty, Poetry 4 Comments Lines Composed in the Adirondack Mountains THERE’S a little town nestled in the hills, with an old house I call by that town’s name; with husks of flies in the chipped window-sills, a metal roof which sheds the snow and rain.
 I don’t even know the address number: Let me pretend that I am off the map.
 The morning’s cold; the town is a’slumber.
 There’re scales of ice out on the lake; the sap is glommed up whitely on the fragrant pines.
 I savor the air as I take a walk around the lake, admiring the signs brown and yellow, forgetting how to talk.
 The coffee’s perked when I return; I stoke my friend the wood-stove.
 Outside blooms the smoke.
 Lines Composed upon the Mid-Hudson Bridge CHANGEABLE is this river while I drive over this bridge with pylons that denote which lanes are eastbound, which are westbound; I’ve looked down upon these cheeks of ice which float upon the water’s surface like a face that changes its expression every day.
 The tug-boat ploughs a furrow black; its pace is like that of the turtle’s, towards the bay; Another day the river is a map with continents, tectonic plates, that shift in thawing warmth when trees let-down their sap, or like the squares of fieldscape when you lift off of the runway, in a plane.
 I love the Hudson, in the winter, from above.
 Reid McGrath is a poet living in the Hudson Valley in New York.
 He is winner of First Prize in the Society’s 2015 Competition.
 Featured Image: “Paisagem de White Mountain” by William Trost Richards.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 4 Responses Shari Jo LeKane-Yentumi April 30, 2015 Dear Reid, I am there.
 Reply james sale May 1, 2015 Great stuff again, Reid, especially like ‘in the winter, from above’ – it creates a wonderfully mimetic effect.
 Reply Alec Subre Wide May 3, 2015 Mid-Hudson Bridge by Alec Subre Wide “I really like the images in R. McGrath’s fine po’m, they’re up-to-date, quite striking, snd so aptly they strike home.” —Wilbur Dee Case Mid-Hudson Bridge, located near Poughkeepsie, New York, is a toll suspension span which carries US 44 and NY 55 three-thousand feet across the flow— —ing water down below.
 Above, bard Reid McGrath composed some lines upon the Hudson’s winter surface recently, unlike those written on the Thames on London’s majesty by William Wordsworth once, or Joseph Bertolozzi’s vent, who played the bridge as if it were a music instrument.
 Below Modjeski’s Gothic steel towers rising high— 315 feet—the bard observed the river passing by.
 Reply NealD May 6, 2016 “in the winter, from above.” = arresting dénouement Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.